r-priyam/clashofclans.js.org/guide/advanced-usage.md

 :::info
 `BatchThrottler` allows a group of requests to happen every second.
 For example, 30 requests every second.

 `QueueThrottler` allows requests to happen every x milliseconds.
-For example, 1 request every 100 milliseconds.
+For example, a single request every 100 milliseconds.
 :::

-:::tip
+:::caution
-The library will revoke any keys which match this `keyName` but do not match the current IP address.
-To avoid conflict with other projects, use different `keyName` for different projects.
+The library will revoke any key which matches this `keyName` but does not match the current IP address.
+To avoid conflict with other projects, use a different `keyName` for each project.
 :::